vstiern/wsb-hype-alert/README.md

 ```

 ### Get access to APIs
 This app uses two apis.
 To get access to these services the user need to create a personal account.
-The client values/tokens need to be enter into the file `config.ini` under the correct header.
+The client values/tokens need to be entered into the file `config.ini` under the correct header.

 #### Reddit
 1. Login to [Reddit](https://reddit.com).
 2. Go to [Reddit Apps](https://reddit.com/prefs/apps/).
 3. Select “script” as the type of app.
 4. Name the app and give it a description.
-5. Set-up the redirect url to be http://localhost:8080.
+5. Set the redirect url to be http://localhost:8080.
 6. Enter the values of **client_id** and **client_secret** to the file `config.ini` under the [reddit] header.
 Also enter username and password for the users reddit account in this section.

 <img src="./imgs/reddit_app.png" width="500">